guilleasz/RouteHook/README.md

 `onEnter` will run when the component beeing rendered by the route is mounted, and will receive as arguments the router props, this means, an object with the properties: `match`, `location` and `history`.

-onEnter is basically a wrapper around the functionality of componentDidMount.
+onEnter is basically a wrapper around the functionality of `componentDidMount`.

 ### onChange

 `onChange` will run when the component will receive new router props, and will receive as arguments the new props and the old ones.

-onChange is basically a wrapper around the functionality of componentWillReceiveProps.
+onChange is basically a wrapper around the functionality of `componentWillReceiveProps`.

 ### Example